Pratheeksha2/AcuteLiverFailure_Analysis/README.md

 This dataset is downloaded from Kaggle and the link is mentioned below: https://www.kaggle.com/rahul121/acute-liver-failure

-the steps included in this analysis are:
+The steps included in this analysis are:
 1. Data Collection
 2. Data Analysis
 3. Data Visualization